 We are an international offshore energy services company that provides specialty services to the offshore energy industry, with a focus on well intervention and robotics operations.
-We believe our Board should be composed of individuals with sophistication and experience in the substantive areas that impact our business.
-We believe experience, qualifications, or skills in one or more of the following areas to be most important: offshore oilfield services, oil and gas exploration and production, international operations, accounting and finance, strategic planning, investor relations, governance matters, leadership and administration of complex organizations, management of risk, corporate governance and other areas related to the operation of a major international corporation (whether social, cultural, industrial, financial or operational).
+Traditionally, our services have covered the lifecycle of an offshore oil or gas field.
+In recent years, we have seen an increasing demand for our services from the offshore renewable energy market.
+We believe the Board should be composed of individuals with sophistication and experience in the substantive areas that impact our business.
+We believe experience, qualifications, or skills in one or more of the following areas to be most important: offshore oilfield services, oil and gas exploration and production, renewable energy, international operations, accounting and finance, strategic planning, investor relations, governance matters, leadership and administration of complex organizations, management of risk, corporate governance and other areas related to the operation of a major international corporation (whether social, cultural, industrial, financial or operational).
+In addition, we focus on experience, qualifications and skills related to the emerging and evolving importance of our Environmental,

+Social and Governance ("ESG") initiatives.
 We believe that each of our current Board members possesses the professional and personal qualifications necessary for Board service, with the director qualifications described in their biographies under "Election of Directors" on pages 9-12.